Exciton dissociation in two-dimensional transition metal dichalcogenides: Excited states and substrate effects: Conclusion

 \section{Conclusion}

-In summary, we have employed the complex coordinate rotation method to determine the exciton resonance states of MX$_2$ under an in-plane electric field, and the Lagrange-Laguerre polynomials are adopted to expand the wave function.
-The exciton has been well described within the Mott-Wannier model incorporating the nonlocal Keldysh potential.
-Our calculations show that the electric field is an effective way to dissociate the exciton, and compared to the ground state, the excited state of exciton is more easily to be dissociated.
-The critical field needed to dissociate the exciton for WX$_2$ monolayer is smaller than MoX$_2$ monolayer due to its smaller exciton reduced mass.
-Besides, the electric field induces an exciton polarization and leads to a drop in the exciton oscillator strength, which show a linear and quadratic dependence on field intensity, respectively, at moderate field intensity.
-In particular, we find that the presence of a dielectric substrate and increasing the number of MX$_2$ layers both make the exciton more susceptive to the electric field and lower of the critical electric field required for an exciton dissociation dominating process.
-Our results suggest that the performance of 2D MX$_2$ based electro-optical devices can be improved significantly by an external in-plane electric field and a dielectric substrate.
+In this work, we have investigated the effect of an in-plane electric field on the exciton resonance states in MX$_2$ (M = Mo, W; X = S, Se) monolayers and few-layers using the complex coordinate rotation method combined with the Lagrange-Laguerre polynomial expansion of the wave function.
+The exciton properties have been well described within the Mott-Wannier model incorporating the nonlocal Keldysh potential.
+Our calculations demonstrate that an electric field is an effective way to dissociate excitons, with the excited states being more easily dissociated compared to the ground state.
+The critical field required for exciton dissociation in WX$_2$ monolayers is found to be smaller than that in MoX$_2$ monolayers due to the smaller exciton reduced mass in WX$_2$.

+Moreover, we have shown that the electric field induces exciton polarization and leads to a decrease in the exciton oscillator strength, exhibiting linear and quadratic dependences on the field intensity, respectively, at moderate field intensities.
+Interestingly, the presence of a dielectric substrate and an increase in the number of MX$_2$ layers both enhance the exciton susceptibility to the electric field, thereby lowering the critical electric field required for an exciton dissociation dominating process.
+The dependence of exciton properties, such as binding energy, radius, oscillator strength, polarizability, and critical electric field, on the number of MX$_2$ layers can be well fitted by power functions.
+Our findings suggest that the performance of 2D MX$_2$ based electro-optical devices can be significantly improved by the application of an external in-plane electric field and the use of a dielectric substrate.
+The insights gained from this study provide valuable guidance for the design and optimization of MX$_2$-based optoelectronic devices, such as photodetectors and solar cells, where efficient exciton dissociation is crucial for enhanced device performance.